Friday, January 16, 2015

 “How The West Was Won” has been selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant.”
 Alfred Newman’s musical score was listed at #25 on AFI’s 100 Years of Film Scores.
 In short this movie truly reflected the story of the American West and writer Louis L’Amour wrote a novelization of James R. Webb’s massive screenplay.

-Ask a European who writers Louie L’Amour and Zane Grey are and outside of some associating L’Amour possibly with John Wayne’s film “Hondo” you may get blank stares, On the other hand ask that European who is the best writer of American Western fiction and you will more than likely hear them reply Karl May.
+Ask a European, who Louie L’Amour and Zane Grey are?
+Outside of someone possibly associating L’Amour with John Wayne’s, 1953, film “Hondo”, you may just get a blank stare.
+On the other hand, ask the same European who is the best writer of American Western fiction?
+You will more than likely hear them reply Karl May.

 Born February 25, 1842 and entering "The Happy Hunting Grounds" of his Western Fiction on March 30, 1912 at 70 years of age.
 Karl Friedrich May has gained immortality as the most prolific European Novelist of the American West.
 In 1908 the 66 year old May and his wife Klara spent six weeks in the United States.
 This was his first and only visit to the country he wrote Wild West adventures about.
 During that six week period the two stayed with friends in New York and Massachusetts, but Karl May never went farther west than Niagara Falls and returned home to Germany to write another of his American Western novels he was famous throughout Europe for.